 A value proposition is a promise of value to be delivered.
 It’s the primary reason a prospect should buy from you.

-You have to present your value proposition as the first thing the visitors see on your homepage but should be visible in all major entry points of the site.
+Your value proposition has to be the first thing visitors see on your homepage, but it should also be visible at all major entry points to the site.

-It’s not just for aesthetics, or to placate a CEO or copywriter, but ultimately, to improve your customer lifetime value.
+It’s not just for aesthetics or to placate a CEO or copywriter.
+Ultimately, it can improve your customer lifetime value.

 Revenue-focused marketing automation & sales effectiveness solutions unleash collaboration throughout the revenue cycle

-Would you be able to explain to your friend what the offer is and how they’d benefit?
+Would you be able to explain the offer to your friend or how they’d benefit?
 Didn’t think so.
 Unfortunately, it’s no joke.
-Such meaningless jargon-propositions are abundant.
+Such meaningless “jargon propositions” are abundant.
 Avoid blandvertising at all costs.

 Your value proposition needs to be in the language of the customer.
-It should join the conversation that is already going on in the customer’s mind.
-In order to do that you need to know the language, your customers use to describe your offering and how they benefit from it.
+It should join the conversation that’s already going on in the customer’s mind.
+To do that, you need to know the language your customers use to describe your offering and how they benefit from it.

-You cannot guess what that language is.
-The way YOU speak about your services is often very different from how your customers describe it.
+You cannot guess what the right language is.
+The way you speak about your services is often very different from how your customers describe them.
 The answers are outside your office.
 You have to interview your customers to find it out, or use social media.

 It’s not a slogan or a catch phrase.
 This is not a value proposition: